burtmonroe/TextAsDataCourse/Notes/PythonText/README.md

   * Cython - technically its own language.
 A mix of Python and C. Produces Python modules that are implemented in C/C++, and so are much faster.
 SpaCy, for example, is written in Cython, as are many parts of SciPy, pandas, and scikit-learn.
 (You will also encounter Jython - an implementation of Python that runs on Java - as there are numerous NLP/data science tools built in Java.)
   * Interacting with R. You can use R code and access R objects within a Python process through the Python library rpy2.
 You can use Python code and access Python objects within an R process through the R library reticulate.
 R can be used with Python notebooks in Jupyter or Colab; Python can be used with R Notebooks in RStudio.

+### Text processing libraries

+See the Python text manipulation notebook for basic operations with str-typed variables, common string operations with module string, pattern matching with regular expressions in the re module, and manipulation and normalization of unicode strings with module unicodedata.

 ### NLP & text modeling